microsoft/pai/docs/manual/cluster-admin/how-to-manage-users-and-groups.md

 ##### If test failed

 Please try to delete the rest-server, and then try to start it again.
-If fail again, please provide detail information and create issue ticket in github.
+If it fails again, please provide detailed information and create an issue ticket in Github.